 Clinical Doctorate and Master’s Programs

-- Earned doctoral degree from an accredited college/university and a graduate degree with a major in nursing from an accredited college/university
+- Earned doctoral degree from an accredited college/university and a graduate degree with a major in nursing or related field from an accredited college/university

 Baccalaureate, Associate, Diploma, and Practical Programs

-- Graduate degree with a major in nursing from an accredited college/university
+- Graduate degree with a major in nursing or related field from an accredited college/university

-- Graduate degree with a major in nursing from an accredited college/university
+- Graduate degree with a major in nursing or related field from an accredited college/university

 - Currently hold a full-time faculty, part-time faculty, or administrative appointment in an ACEN-accredited program